manidharanupoju24/python-dsa-preparation/README.md

 # python-dsa-preparation
-Collection of everything related to coding interviews
+This Repo is the collection of everything related to my preparation for coding interviews